neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 upload layers, but be prevented from completing deletions.
 This is safe, but inefficient: layers uploaded by this stale generation will not be read back by future generations of pageservers.

-The _AttachedStale_ state simply disables S3 uploads.
+The _AttachedStale_ state disables S3 uploads.
 The stale pageserver will continue to ingest the WAL and write layers to local disk, but not to do any uploads to S3.